OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-03-OrgBestPractices.md

 **Open secure communication channels and describe the tradeoffs**

+## NOW TOOLS
 Give sources as many ways to reach out as appropriate for your situation, and describe the advantages and constraints of each channel.

-Many of us already have a professional email address, desk phone, cell phone, or social media accounts (e.g., Twitter, Facebook) to gather information for stories.
+Many of us already have a professional email address, desk phone, cell phone, or social media accounts (eg., Twitter, Facebook) to gather information for stories.
 These are all great channels for less sensitive tips, but what do you do if you need to secure your communications?

 **Common secure channels**